IBM/Hybrid-Cloud-Applications-and-Services/README.md

 docker rm <container ID>
 ```

 To remove your API connect and Secure Gateway service, go to your IBM Bluemix dashboard.
-Then click the menu icon and then select Delete Service.
+Then click the **menu icon** and then select **Delete Service**.

 # References